 Born in Toulouse in 1982, Guillaume Bresson lives and works in New York (USA).

-Bresson's work has since been shown in a number of international institutions including the Kunsthalle in Karlsruhe (Germany, 2011), The Curitiba Biennial (Brazil, 2011), the Perm Museum (Russia, 2012), l'Institut du Monde arabe (Paris, 2015), la Collection Lambert in Avignon (France, 2015), the ArtSpace Boan in Seoul (South Korea, 2016), the Fondation d'entreprise Ricard (France, 2018), at the French Institute Alliance française (New York, 2019), at the Couvent des Cordeliers in Toulouse (France, 2020).
+Bresson's work has been shown in numerous international institutions such as the Kunsthalle in Karlsruhe (Germany, 2011), the Curitiba Biennial (Brazil, 2011), the Perm Museum (Russia, 2012), l'Institut du Monde arabe (Paris, 2015), la Collection Lambert in Avignon (France, 2015), the ArtSpace Boan in Seoul (South Korea, 2016), the Fondation d'Entreprise Ricard (France, 2018), Domaine Pommery (Reims, 2018), the French Institute Alliance française (New York, 2019), the Centre Pompidou (in a group show Dust, The Plates of Present, 2020).

-Bresson was chosen in 2015 by the Director of the Avignon Festival to embody the poster of one of the world's greatest performing arts Festival and to benefit from a personal exhibition in Avignon's renown Célestins Church.
+Bresson was chosen in 2015 by Olivier Py, the Director of the Avignon Festival to embody the poster of one of the world's greatest performing arts Festival and to benefit from a personal exhibition in Avignon's renown Célestins Church.

-Bresson was selected the same year by the board of Patrons of « Les Nouveaux Commanditaires » to create a polyptych for the RedStar soccer team, which became the emblem of the club and has been shown in several group shows including La Grande Galerie du Foot (Grande Halle de la Villette de Paris, France, 2016) ; Le Sport est un Art (Centre d'art contemporain, Meymac, France, 2017) and Par Amour du jeu (Magasins Généraux, Pantin, France, 2018).
+Bresson was selected the same year by the board of Patrons of "Les Nouveaux Commanditaires" to create a polyptych for the RedStar soccer team, which became the emblem of the club and was shown in several group shows including La Grande Galerie du Foot (Grande Halle de la Villette de Paris, France, 2016) ; Le Sport est un Art (Centre d'art contemporain, Meymac, France, 2017) and Par Amour du jeu (Magasins Généraux, Pantin, France, 2018).
+Guillaume Bresson's works have been reproduced in numerous articles and exhibition catalogues.
+In 2019, two of the artist's large scale paintings were chosen to be reproduced for the set of Clement Cogitore's Les Indes Galantes opera at the Opera Bastille in Paris.

 Guillaume Bresson has been represented by la Galerie Nathalie Obadia, Paris/Brussels, since 2010.